browserengineering/book/book/styles.md

 Actually... let's back up.
 Yes, browsers download web-page-specific CSS files.
 But each browser also ships with a *browser style sheet*,[^technically-ua] which defines the default styles for all sorts of elements.
 Let's work on the browser style sheet first.
+It might look like this:

 [^technically-ua]: Technically called a "User Agent" style sheet.
 User Agent,
     [like the Memex](history.md).

-Our browser's style sheet might look like this:

 ``` {.css}
 pre { background-color: gray; }
 ```

-Let's store that in a new file, `browser.css`, and have our browser load and parse that file when it downloads a page:[^not-correct-browser-styles]
+Let's store that in a new file, `browser.css`, and have our browser load and parse that file when it downloads a page:

 ``` {.python replace=browser.css/browser6.css}
 class Browser: